 - This prevents water loss by evaporation and helps maintain the hydration process.

 Methods for curing of concrete:

-There are different methods of treatment used according to the situation, extent and nature of concrete as follows:
+There are different methods of treatment used according to the situation, extent and nature of concrete which as follows:

 In this method, after removing the shuttering or formwork, water is sprayed several times during each day through a hose or even bucket on the concrete.

-This method is suitable for small tasks becuase it requires a lot of supervision and sprays with fresh water as soon as the concrete dries.
+This method is suitable for small tasks because it requires a lot of supervision and sprays with fresh water as soon as the concrete dries.

 2.Membrane curing of concrete:

-This method is most suitable in areas with severe water scarcity, when preparing the fresh concrete, mixed water is generally sufficient for the entire hydration reaction.
+This method is most suitable in areas where severe water scarcity, when preparing fresh concrete, mixed water is generally sufficient for the entire hydration reaction.

 It should not be allowed to escape through evaporation.

 In membrane curing, a sealing membrane is applied to the concrete that will throw water inside and avoid its escape through evaporation.